Rare 1996-W Dime Values and other Roosevelt Dimes Worth Money

 1949-S Roosevelt Dime Obverse

-With a relatively low mintage of 13.5 million, the 1949-S is a key date in the series.
+With a relatively low mintage of 13.5 million, the 1949-S is a crucial date in the series.
 In Mint State condition with Full Bands (a designation that indicates a sharp strike with fully visible horizontal bands on the torch), this coin can be worth $65 to $100 in circulated grades.
 The most valuable 1949-S Dime was sold at auction in 2022 for $6,000.

 1950-S Roosevelt Dime